lzhengchun/home-IOT-via-raspberry-pi/README.md

 6. set up a regular task via Crontab. (e.g.: run sudo crontab -e and add " * * * * * echo `date +\%Y\%m\%d\%H\%M\%S`,`/home/pi/home_therm/dht11/dht11_to_mysql` >> /home/pi/home_therm/dht11/temp.log " to the end of file(quote not included) will create a regular task with interval of one minute (asterisk stands for any minute))

-7. fill in your database information in file *get_data_from_db.php* (in web folder)
+7. fill in your database information in file *get_data_from_db.php* (in web folder, include username, password and database name).

 8. copy all files in web folder to your www folder (or sub folder of your web server).
-This part use a highcharts library (http://www.highcharts.com) to visulize your data.
+This part uses highcharts library (http://www.highcharts.com) to visulize your data.

 # have more fun